-The Corporation has elected not to recognize right-of-use assets and lease liabilities for leases of low-value assets and short-term leases, including IT equipment.
+The Corporation has elected not to recognize right-of-use assets and lease liabilities for short-term leases, including IT equipment.
 The Corporation recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.